lil-Zlang/SF-Narrative/AUTOMATED_CRON_SETUP.md

 ## Next Steps

 After setup:
-- ✅ Weekly news will be automatically fetched every Saturday
+- ✅ Weekly news will be automatically fetched every Friday
 - ✅ Users will see new weeks without manual intervention
 - ✅ The app stays up-to-date with latest SF news
 - ✅ Zero maintenance required for weekly updates